girlguidinghertfordshire/ggherts/get-involved/challenge-badges/index.md

 ![Forest bathing challenge badge](/assets/images/2023/04/forest-badge.webp){:.float-end.mb-2.ms-2}
 Forest bathing, or ‘shinrin-yoku,’ was first developed in Japan in the 1980s as a form of mindfulness.

-What better way to enjoy the summer months than a relaxing walk in the Forest or Woods whilst reducing stress levels and improving your concentration and memory.
+What better way to enjoy the summer months than a relaxing walk in the forest or woods whilst reducing stress levels and improving your concentration and memory.

 Badges cost £1.30 each plus postage.
 Download the Challenge badge pack to find out more about the requirements and activities.